Dear SaaStr: What is The Best Way to Hire Your First Sales Rep?

 For at least your first few reps: hire someone >>you<< would buy >>your product<< from.
 Period.
 I.e.,

-- Do not hire someone just because they worked at Facebook or Salesforce in “sales”.
+- Do not hire someone just because they worked at Facebook or Salesforce or even Datadog or Shopify in “sales”.

 - Do not hire someone that Talks the Talk because you think you “don’t know how to sell” and they do.
 You do know how to sell if you have even 1 paying customer.
 You just aren’t great at it.